DonPwrShellHunt/pwsh-dev-container/README.md

 ## Permission Denied with pwsh terminal type

 If I create a new zsh terminal, and then type pwsh, I get into pwsh ok.

+## examine base:noble image

+How is dotnet tool pwsh installed?
+Appears to be 'local', which may mean it is installed independent of a particular user (vscode).
+When I installed powershell as vscode user and --global flag, the software was put under /home/vscode/.dotnet/tools if I remember correctly.